nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

 Access control
   The PPR and its owner have access to all the partitions assigned to the PPR and its Inter-Processor Communication.
   Each of the memory partition assigned for DMA of the slow peripherals is accessible from the core owning the given set of peripherals.
-  The PPR and the slow peripherals are by default owned by the Application Core.
+  The PPR and the slow peripherals are by default owned by the application core.
   The ownership and matching memory access rights can be customized in UICRs.

   The security attribute of memory partitions must follow PPR and DMA engines' security settings.